-Total Disability: subject to a minimum of 50% of final average monthly of 50% of pension; if employee is active, eligible survivor receives 75% of pension the employee would have received at age 62.
-If the member is killed in the line of duty, the eligible survivor receives 75% of the member's
+- Survivor Benefits: If employee is receiving a pension, the eligible survivor receives a minimum of 50% of pension; if employee is active, eligible survivor receives 75% of pension the employee would have received at age 62.
+If the member is killed in the line of duty, the eligible survivor receives 75% of the member's compensation. - Contributions: Employer: determined by Board of Pension Trustees at the actuarially determined rate.

-Partial Disability: subject to a minimum of 30% of final average monthly determined rate.
 Employer contributions were 16.68% of earnings for fiscal year 2019.
+Member: 7% of compensation. - Burial Benefit: Not applicable.